In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 - Donkeys don't fold often, which makes bluffing a less effective strategy.
 Instead of trying to outsmart them with bluffs, stick to straightforward value betting.

-- If you are going to bluff, make sure it is a well-timed, small bluff in specific situations where even they might fold.
+- If you will bluff, make sure it is a well-timed, small bluff in specific situations where even they might fold.

 Stay Patient

 - A common mistake when playing against donkeys is becoming impatient or frustrated.
-Staying patient and waiting for the right hands to punish their bad play is the best approach.
+The best approach is to wait patiently for the right hands to punish their bad play.
 Eventually, their poor decisions will cost them money, and you can capitalize.

 Control the Pot Size